World Health Day 2020

 - Performance: Monitor noncommunicable diseases, nutritional deficiencies, mental and substance use disorders, violence and injuries, and disabilities, and their determinants and to evaluate progress at the national, regional and global levels

-In honor of #WorldHealthDay, America’s Charities is celebrating our member charities whose work aligns with WHO’s 6-point agenda and are contributing to making #HealthForAll a reality:
+In honor of #WorldHealthDay, America's Charities is celebrating our member charities and the contributions nurses have on their missions.

 Click on the nonprofit's name to learn more about what they do.